E1BK/CSC207_UofT_Social_Media/README.md

 - Alternate Flow:
   - filler

-Use Case 5: Search for People
+Use Case 5: Search system for People
 - Main Flow:
   - Users click the search button on the home page
   - User types in the name of the user they wish to find in the search bar